 Other academic traditions propose that the grammar we use today is the framework that needs to be maintained ‘as is‘ for coherent communication.
 Indeed, there is a tendency to see divergences from the recorded ‘structural rules’, as being grammatically incorrect.
 The tendency concerning vocabulary seems selective, but is also, in retrospect, always playing catch-up with the spoken reality of language.

 One thing that can be said is that new words are arriving into our daily vocabulary at an astonishing rate.
 How?
 It’s easy: just invent a new service, product or concept.
 Hoover and Kleenex quickly became household names, Xerox got it in the offices, but how many Twitteresque names can you count in your vocabulary nowadays?
 If we can remove our conservatory judgment of something not (yet) being in ‘the dictionary’, surely we can embrace the evolution in language more easily and encourage an artistic opening in language learning and development.
-The question that ensues concerns the directions that languages are taking… something you’ll discover in verbal stretching exercises in Verbal Aikido.
-The Spring training starts in the first week in March – enroll or ask for more info here.

 *descriptive = describing what exists